ronzim/SlideShow/README.md

 Just run `npm install`.
 Then place your slides into the ./slides/ folder, in a format that can be loaded into a texture (jpg, png, ...).
-Name the slides as rootName-1, rootName-2, etc...
+Name the slides as {name}-1, {name}-2, etc...

-A texturized plane will be created for each slides.
+A texturized plane will be created for each slide.

 ## How to use it